shivan-s/shivan.xyz/content/posts/programming/html-forms/index.md

   hidden: true
 ---

-Since working with svelte, we have made the move back to using "the platform" - that means more features the browser offers rather than utilising javascript.
+Since I've started working with [Svelte](https://svelte.dev/), I've become more accustomed to utilising "the platform features".
+That means using the browser over javascript.
+A good example is with forms.

-A realm where we see this change is with forms and inputs.

-Generally, a heavy javascript option would be to bind the values of form inputs into state and then handle it with some kind of API.
+Instead of needing to bind our form inputs to stateful variables and then handle it with some kind of API, we can use HTML.

 ```svelte
 <script lang="ts">